More than 6,300 people have had their say on where Fenland District Council should look to find £1.8 million of savings.

-Residents were also able to add their own comments on ways in which the council could bridge the funding gap.
+Residents were also able to add their own comments.

-Two special workshops are to be held on November 16 and 18, giving all district councillors the chance to examine various cost-cutting options.
-They will then give officers the task of working up in more detail the options they want to be taken forward.
+Two special workshops are to be held on November 16 and 18, giving all councillors the chance to examine various cost-cutting options.

 Following that, further public consultation will be held in the new year, when residents will be presented with more detailed financial information about the cost-cutting measures deemed to be the most practicable and asked to comment again on those.